MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/ax-2012-features-not-implemented-but-not-deprecated.md

 </tr>

 <tr class="odd">
-<td>[Russia] Indirect taxes Return (VAT and Excise) on import of goods</td>
+<td>[Russia] Indirect tax return (VAT and Excise) on import of goods</td>
-<td>Indirect (withholding) taxes Return (VAT and Excise) on import of goods from state members of Customs union.</td>
+<td>Indirect (withholding) tax return (VAT and Excise) on import of goods from state members of Customs union.</td>
  <td>Not implemented</td>
 </tr>

 <tr class="odd">
 <td>[Russia] Journal of Alcohol sales in Retail</td>
 <td>Daily Alcohol journal.
-Integration with EGAIS</td>
+Integration with EGAIS.</td>
  <td>Not implemented</td>
 </tr>

 <tr class="odd">
-<td>[Russia] Optional posting of transfer orders to GL</td>
+<td>[Russia] Optional posting of transfer orders to General ledger</td>
-<td>Option to post/not post transactions to General ledger when posting Transfer order</td>
+<td>Option to post/not post transactions to General ledger when posting a transfer order.</td>
  <td>Not implemented</td>
 </tr>

 <tr class="odd">
 <td>[Russia] Inventory owner</td>
-<td>Inventory dimension used to track owner of inventory (consignment stock, bailment, tolling, etc.)</td>
+<td>Inventory dimension used to track owner of inventory (consignment stock, bailment, tolling, etc.).</td>
  <td>Not implemented</td>
 </tr>

 <tr class="odd">
 <td>[Russia] AP/AR - 3rd party miscellaneous charges</td>
-<td>Registration of 3rd party misc. charges and allocation by the following regimes: • Inclusion into cost of purchased goods (allocation to invoices lines from other vendors) • Redrawing to other parties • Re-allocation to other expense accounts</td>
+<td>Registration of 3rd party miscellaneous charges and allocation by the following regimes: Inclusion into cost of purchased goods (allocation to invoices lines from other vendors), and redrawing to other parties re-allocation to other expense accounts.</td>
  <td>Not implemented</td>
 </tr>

 <tr class="odd">
 <td>[Russia] Goods in transit from vendor</td>
-<td>Registering goods in transit from vendor by special posting profile with Items type "purchased items en route".
-Creating Act of inventory holdings en route (INV-6)</td>
+<td>Registering goods in transit from vendor by special posting profile with Item type "purchased items en route".
+Creating Act of inventory holdings en route.
+(INV-6)</td>
  <td>Not implemented</td>
 </tr>

 <tr class="odd">
 <td>[Russia] Goods in transit - sales to customer with postponed passing of property</td>
 <td>Post sales invoice with postponed property transfer: no customer debts posted, all outgoing taxes are posted, items are transferred to transit warehouse.
-Register passing of property with posting debts and items sale from transit warehouse</td>
+Register passing of property with posting debts and items sale from transit warehouse.</td>
  <td>Not implemented</td>
 </tr>

 <tr class="odd">
-<td>[Russia] Bailment - accounting at Bailee side</td>
+<td>[Russia] Bailment - accounting at bailee side</td>
 <td>Accounting of inventory receipt for bailment as required by the Law and generation of primary form MX-1.
 Accounting of inventory return from bailment and generation of primary form MX-3.
-Bailment costs calculation from Bailee side</td>
+Bailment costs calculation from bailee side.</td>
  <td>Not implemented</td>
 </tr>

 <tr class="odd">
-<td>[Russia] Bailment - accounting at Owner side</td>
+<td>[Russia] Bailment - accounting at owner side</td>
-<td>Accounting of inventory transfer to bailment and inventory return from bailment on Goods Owner side under bailment service contract</td>
+<td>Accounting of inventory transfer to bailment and inventory return from bailment on goods owner side under bailment service contract.</td>
  <td>Not implemented</td>
 </tr>

 <tr class="odd">
 <td>[Russia] Localization of Process Industries solution</td>
-<td>Basic localization in two areas: (a) correspondence of accounts for all new GL postings; (b) functional co-existence of PI features and Russian country context (nothing is broken when both PI and Russian country context are enabled)</td>
+<td>Basic localization in two areas: correspondence of accounts for all new general ledger postings, and functional co-existence of Process Industries features and Russian country context (no issues when both Process Industries and Russian country context are enabled).</td>
  <td>Not implemented</td>
 </tr>

 <tr class="odd">
 <td>[Russia] Alcohol sales declarations: Application 6, 7, 8 for wholesale.
-Applications 11,12 for retail</td>
+Applications 11, 12 for retail</td>
-<td>Keeping track of alcoholic beverages types including producers, unit of measures, licences for retail & wholesale trade.
-Preparing data for alcoholic beverages activities, incl. printing declarations & export them in xml format through e-reporting</td>
+<td>Keeping track of alcoholic beverages types including producers, unit of measures, licenses for retail and wholesale trade.
+Preparing data for alcoholic beverages activities, including printing declarations and exporting them in XML format through e-reporting.</td>
  <td>Not implemented</td>
 </tr>